 I am thankful for the the monetary support, time, and effort that has been provided to Targeting Excellence.
-This is my fifth year receiving a scholarship through Targeting Excellence, and I am very grateful for the support that I have received from this scholarship program and the food animal agriculture industry.
+This is my sixth year receiving a scholarship through Targeting Excellence, and I am very grateful for the support that I have received from this scholarship program and the food animal agriculture industry.
 I enjoy the opportunity to network with leaders within the food animal agriculture industry at the annual sporting clay event in Minnesota.
 The support for students pursing degrees related to food animal production is encouraging, and I look forward to my career in food animal veterinary medicine.

-The livestock industry has given me a great appreciation for food animal vets, and the beef industry sparked my interest in pursuing this career.
+The livestock industry has given me a great appreciation for food animal veterinarians, and the beef industry sparked my interest in pursuing this career.
 After spending many hours riding along and assisting food animal veterinarians, I can truly see myself working in this field.